 - Committed to DYRS by a DC Family Court judge following adjudication.

 Youth can be initially committed to the agency until the age of 18 and may remain in DYRS’ care until the age of 21.
 The agency provides comprehensive support services to committed youth, both in its secure facilities and within the community, and is designed to help young people get on the right track and successfully transition into adulthood.

 DYRS works with other District agencies, community partners, and juvenile justice experts to implement innovative, research-based models that are in line with best practices in the juvenile justice and youth development fields.

 Within City Government

-Legislatively, DYRS reports to the Council of the District of Columbia’s Committee on Human Services.
+Legislatively, DYRS reports to the Council of the District of Columbia’s Committee on Health and Human Services.

 - Youth Services Center: 1000 Mount Olivet Road NE, Washington DC 20002, (202) 576-5176

 - Ward 8 Case Management Office: 2101 Martin Luther King Jr. Avenue SE, Washington DC 20020, (202) 715-7660